Skip to main content

 Do you want Original Medicare (Parts A and B)?
 Should you add prescription drug coverage (Part D)?
 What about Medigap insurance?
 Or is Medicare Advantage (Part C)—which combines Parts A, B, and D—better for you?
 Sometimes, it might feel like a roll of the dice!

 Before you get lost, take a step back.
 You want to pick a plan right for you.
 So, think about what your life will look like after 65.
-You can start by asking these 5 questions to figure out your next move.
+You can start by asking these five questions to figure out your next move.

 1. Will I be on a fixed income?